xiaolaa2/ableton-copilot-mcp/README.md

 ### 🎧 Audio Operations
 - Supports recording track content based on time range

+## 📝 To-Do List
+- Add recording and playback of user operations
+- Support direct moving of track positions
+- Support direct loading of instruments and effects
+- Others...

+## ⚠️ Warning
+- Direct manipulation of MIDI clips by AI may result in the loss of original notes and cannot be undone with Ctrl + Z. Please operate with caution.

 ## 📥 Installation

 1. Install **Node.js**: Make sure the npx command is available.
 It's recommended to install the latest stable version from the [Node.js official website](https://nodejs.org/)